How Emails Could Be Hurting Your Business

 The Community Over Competition Movement

-In the last few months, I have received a few of those dreaded emails…you know, the ones where people ask you how you run your business because they want to start up their own, but it’s in the most unprofessional way possible.
+In the last few months, I have received a few of those dreaded emails.
+You know, the ones where people ask you how you run your business because they want to start up their own, but it’s in the most unprofessional way possible.
 The first time I received one, I was stunned and I honestly had no idea how to even respond.
 If I’m being honest, it came across very entitled, and I walked away from it feeling heartbroken.

-You see – I’ve invested a lot into this business.
-I’ve invested thousands of dollars into my education: conferences, workshops, mentoring, online courses…heck, I actually majored in photography (minored in business) in college so my entire degree even counts towards my educational investment in this business.
+You see, I’ve invested a lot into this business.
+This includes thousands of dollars into my education: conferences, workshops, mentoring, online courses.
+I actually majored in photography in college so my entire degree even counts towards my educational investment in this business.
 I’ve spent years trying to figure out how to be not only an editor, but also a business owner, a social media marketer, a website developer, blogger, email marketer, and educator.
 I have huge dreams, and I’ve put a lot of time and effort to get where I am.

 Getting emails like this makes me feel that there is this mentality in the industry of, “because you believe in community over competition, you have to tell me what I want to know.”
 Politely asking for help or guidance is simply out of the question for some, and I am telling you – this will discourage that person from helping you or working with you.
 Period.